Guyana entry requirements for Lebanon passport holders

 You will likely be denied boarding by the airline or refused entry by Guyanese immigration.
 A return or onward ticket is mandatory.

 No. There is no visa-on-arrival for Lebanese passport holders.
-You must obtain a visa before traveling.
+You must obtain an e-visa before traveling.

-Typically: a completed application form, your passport (valid 6+ months), two passport-sized photos, flight itinerary, hotel booking, proof of funds (bank statement), and a cover letter explaining your travel purpose.
-Check with the specific embassy for exact requirements.
+Typically: a completed online form, your passport (valid 6+ months), a recent photo, flight itinerary, hotel booking, proof of funds (bank statement), and a cover letter explaining your travel purpose.
+Check the official portal for exact requirements.

 Official sources